-- Unique multi-disciplinary data collection with general practitioners, physiotherapists and chiropractors that provide care for most patients with LBP in Denmark, allowing comparisons within and between the professions. - Risk of information bias when filling in the registration charts due to variation in individuals' understanding of and thresholds for when a given care element has been provided. - Including the number of the recorded visits in the treatment courses, provided new quasi-longitudinal insight into LBP management in primary care, but longitudinal data of treatment courses for individual patients are required in order to conclude if or how care is individualised and composed over time.
+- ⇒ One strength of the study is the unique multidisciplinary data collection involving general practitioners, physiotherapists and chiropractors that provide care for most patients with low back pain (LBP) in Denmark, allowing comparisons within and between the professions. - ⇒ Risk of information bias when filling in the registration charts due to variations in individuals' understanding of and thresholds for when a given care element has been provided is considered a weakness. - ⇒ Including the visit number of the recorded visits in the treatment courses is a strength which provided new quasi-longitudinal insight into LBP management in primary care. - ⇒ A limitation of the current approach is that actual longitudinal data of treatment courses for individual patients are required in order to conclude if or how care is individualised and composed over time. - ⇒ The low participation rate of clinicians should warrant caution in generalising the study findings.
+It has to be expected that the participating clinicians have a specific interest in the topic of the choice of care.